laineus/phavuer/README.md

 ### Base Components

-Base Components are basic components for each Phaser 3 GameObjects such as `Sprite` or `Rectangle`.
+Base Components are fundamental elements corresponding to each Phaser 3 GameObject, like `Sprite` or `Rectangle`.

-You can use them like this: `<Rectangle :x="0" :y="0" :width="10" :height="10" />`
+Usage example: `<Rectangle :x="0" :y="0" :width="10" :height="10" />`

-- Basic components return instance of its GameObject in key name `object`
+- Basic components return an instance of their GameObject, accessible via the key name `object`.
-  - So you can get it with a ref like this: `<Rectangle ref="el" />` + `el.value.object` (from outside: `el.object`)
+  - You can obtain it using a ref, like so: `<Rectangle ref="el" />` + `el.value.object` (externally accessed as `el.object`).
-- An event for object created can be defined with `@create`
+- An event for object creation can be specified with `@create`.
-  - The argument is `(GameObject)`
+  - The parameter is `(GameObject)`.
-- Almost all props names are following the property names of its GameObject
+- The majority of prop names are consistent with the property names of their respective GameObject.
-- A Tween for the object can be defined with `:tween`
+- You can define a Tween for the object using `:tween`.
-  - `targets` of the options will be set automatically
+  - The `targets` in the options are automatically set.
-  - The Tween will be removed automatically before the object destroyed
+  - The Tween is automatically removed prior to the object's destruction.

-Currently Phavuer has following base components:
+Currently, Phavuer supports the following base components:

 - Container
 - Image